A Hundred Years

 The creative brief I wrote for myself was simple:

-It should evoke curiosity.
+Create a name that makes someone look upward and out into the distance.
+I wanted the name to evoke curiosity.
 Wonder.
 Possibility.
 Something expansive enough to hold both the agency's ambitions and the ambitions of the organizations it served.

-After several collaborative rounds, we arrived at:
+After several collaborative rounds, we arrived at: A Hundred Years

-That shift didn't stop with the logo.
+That shift didn't stop with just a logo.

 When it came time to send a holiday gift, I proposed commissioning an artist to create limited-edition prints from a century-old tree.